-Endowment Investment
+Endowment Investments

-This item is defined as the resources for which donors, external agencies, or the governing board have stipulated that the principal of the fund is not expendable and must be invested for the purpose of producing present and future income.
+This item is defined as the resources for which donors, external agencies, or the governing board have stipulated that the principal of the fund is not expendable and must be invested for producing present and future income.
 That income may be expended or added to principal.